GioRan/ota_yellowtickets/README.md

 ## Running the application
 This repository comes with default input file in app/storage/input which is downloaded from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page

+This will run in approx 50 to 70 seconds on machine with high-end CPU and RAM

 ```bash
   python3 main.py
 ```